-Safety - As part of the site plan approval process, staff will ensure Crime Prevention Through Environmental Design (CPTED) principles are achieved and that the site meets the Ontario Building Code and the City's Emergency Services Policy.
+Safety - As with all developments that go through site plan approval, staff will ensure Crime Prevention through Environmental Design (CPTED) principles are achieved and that the site meets emergency services policies.

-Universal Design - The development will be designed to comply with Accessibility for Ontarians with Disabilities Act and the Ontario Building Code.
+Universal Design - The development will be designed to comply with Accessibility for Ontarian's with Disabilities Act and the Ontario Building Code.